GwendolineRodriguez/DotsAndBoxes/README.md

 ## Features

-- Written in pure Vanilla Javascript
+- Written in pure Vanilla Javascript.

-- Homemade Routing : use of History Browser API
+- Homemade Routing : use of History Browser API.

-- PWA : Caching through Service Worker for offline access
+- PWA : Caching through Service Worker for offline access.

-- CSP for Security, and LightHouse Score of
+- CSP for Security, and LightHouse Score of 100.

-- Accessibility : light/dark mode, Contrast checked, game playable through Keyboard, LightHouse Score of
+- Accessibility : light/dark mode, Contrast checked, game playable through Keyboard, LightHouse Score of 90.

 - Board Size from 2x2 to 5x5.

-- AI made with DCEL, Doubly Connected Edge List
+- AI made with DCEL, minmax algorithm with Doubly Connected Edge List to hold map data, with Alpha Pruning Heuristic method.